Not Exactly Bustling at Rustling

-There were no museums on the docket, but here’s where we went, with links to the CTMQ reports of course: The Rustling Wind Creamery in Falls Village, a drive down the scenic Route 7 along the Housatonic, the West Cornwall Covered Bridge, Kent Falls State Park, and the Oldest operational Union Train station in the US.
-We drove by a painted frog rock, the Appalachian Trail, the South Canaan Meeting House Museum, Lime Rock State Park and stopped in at the beautiful Norfolk Library designed by George Keller – the same guy who designed the Memorial Arch in Bushnell Park – the oldest public park in America, by the way.
+There were no museums on the docket, but here’s where we went: The Rustling Wind Creamery, a drive down the scenic Route 7 along the Housatonic River, the West Cornwall Covered Bridge, Kent Falls State Park, and the Oldest operational Union Train station in the US.
+We drove by Frog Rock (west), the Appalachian Trail, the South Canaan Meeting House Museum, Lime Rock Park and stopped in at the beautiful Norfolk Library designed by George Keller – the same guy who designed the Memorial Arch in Bushnell Park – the oldest public park in America, by the way.

 My gosh it’s beautiful out here.
 I imagine that during peak foliage season, this whole backwoods drive would be unparalleled.
 A short way down the mountain we reached the Rustling Wind stables and the creamery right next door.
 We may as well been in the hinterlands of Quebec somewhere; it felt that remote.
 Although I just read on their website the somewhat laughable, “The Creamery is easily accessible from routes 7, 63, or 44.”
 You surely don’t have to approach the way we did, but coming up from Route 63 you must climb a gosh darn mountain up a long and winding road.
 It’s not dangerous, but if you’re one of those wimpy drivers you may want to order their stuff through the mail.